 All Master degree programs at WIU require successful submission of an Applied Thesis for graduation.
 This allows students to relate coursework to real-world situations.
 The first course required is RES 600 Graduate Research Methods.
-During this course, students gain knowledge and skills of applied and major coursework for development of their topic of study.
+During this course, students gain knowledge and skills of applied research for development of their topic of study.